CheloGE/Robot_arm_Reinforcement_learning_control/report.md

 * First run mean score: 30.61899931561202
 * Second run mean  score: 31.413505964520077

-### Extrapolation to the One-agent case
+### Extrapolation to the Single-agent case

 Since we already got a good policy using the multi-agent approach.
-I decided to use the same policy for the one agent case.
+I decided to use the same policy for the single agent case.
 Thus, I run 100 episodes with this policy learned in the one-agent environment where I got an avarage score of `30.82739226` which is illustrated in the following plot of rewards:

 ![](docs/one_aget_plot_rewards.png)